juanm-ot/ruaf-data-structuring/readme.md

 ### Access

-**.env:** This file is used to store environment variables, allowing for flexible configuration.
+* **.env:** This file is used to store environment variables, allowing for flexible configuration.
 If the project needs to be run in a different environment, the variables can be easily modified or added, ensuring adaptability and ease of deployment.

+* **run.sh:** Using a setup.sh script is valuable because it automates the setup and execution process, ensuring consistency and saving time.
+It simplifies the process of creating and activating a virtual environment, installing dependencies, and running the main project scripts, which reduces the risk of human error and makes the project easier to manage and deploy.

 ## Project structure